apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperProgrammers.md

     results.

 * *Single System Image* :
-    A client will see the same view of the service regardless of the server that it connects to.
+    Once connected, a client will see the same view of the service even if it switches to another server.

 * *Reliability* :
     Once an update has been applied, it will persist from that